Fundamentals of behavioral finance: Recency bias

 Educating clients about recency bias now may help them better cope with future periods of market volatility.

 What is recency bias?

-Recency bias is the tendency to place too much emphasis on experiences that are freshest in your memory—even if they’re not the most relevant or reliable.
+Recency bias is the tendency to place too much emphasis on experiences that are freshest in your memory—even if they are not the most relevant or reliable.
 Would you want to go for a long ocean swim after watching Jaws?
 Probably not, even though the actual risk of being attacked by a shark is infinitesimally small.

 In the investing world, recency bias can be hard to avoid.
 Clients display recency bias when they make decisions based on recent events, expecting that those events will continue into the future.
 It can lead them to make irrational decisions, such as following a hot investment trend or selling securities during a market downturn.

 Recency bias can lead clients to deviate from their carefully laid investment plans, which can have damaging long-term consequences.

-Consider the cost of chasing hot investment trends: In 2016, energy was the best-performing sector in the S&P 500® Index, delivering an annual return of 27%.
-A client who subsequently loaded up on energy stocks may have been disappointed that the sector returned -1% in 2017, when the S&P 500 Index returned nearly 19%.
+Consider the cost of chasing hot investment trends: in 2019 financial services was one of the best performing sectors in the S&P 500® Index, delivering an annual return of 32%.
+A client who subsequently loaded up on financial services stocks may have been disappointed that the sector returned -2% in 2020, when the S&P 500 Index returned more than 18%.

 The takeaway: short-term market moves caused by recency bias can sap long-term results, making it more difficult for clients to reach their financial goals.